 UV varnish is a clear liquid applied to printed materials like business cards, postcards, and brochures to form an impenetrable protective shield that helps safeguard printed images against ultraviolet light, fingerprints, and environmental conditions.
 Once dry, it creates an additional high gloss surface or three-dimensional effect.
 UV varnish may be an aesthetic solution, such as creating raised three-dimensional effects with printed images.

-When applied correctly, UV varnish can greatly extend the lifespan of printed materials.
-It is an ideal choice for printed pieces that will be exposed to direct sunlight or other harsh conditions.
-UV varnish is also a good option for prints that will be handled frequently, such as business cards and postcards.
+Proper application of UV varnish can significantly extend the longevity of printed pieces, particularly those exposed to direct sunlight or harsh environmental conditions.
+Furthermore, UV varnish makes an excellent option for prints that will be handled frequently (business cards and postcards, for instance).

-There are two methods of applying UV varnish: offline and inline.
-Offline UV varnish is applied using a varnish roller or brush, and then the print is run through a UV curing unit, which sets the varnish.
-Inline UV varnish is applied during the printing process, and cures as the print is coming off the press.
+There are two techniques for applying UV varnish: offline and inline.
+Offline varnish application uses either a roller or brush application method before running through a UV curing unit, which sets it.
+Conversely, during printing processes, inline UV varnish application occurs as soon as prints come off of the press and cures as soon as printed sheets leave the press.

-UV varnish can be applied to both offset and digital prints.
-However, because UV varnish must be cured with UV light, it is not compatible with some types of paper and ink.
-Before using UV varnish, test it on a small area of your print to ensure that it will not cause any unwanted effects.
+UV varnish can be applied to both offset and digital prints; however, due to being cured using ultraviolet light, it may not work with certain types of paper and inks.
+Before applying it on an entire print surface, conducting an on-print test in a small area is wise to ensure no adverse side effects.